Most of us are not getting the vitamin C dosage we need for good health.

-The great apes fit the bill as they are our closest living relatives.
-They need between 2-6 grams (2,000 – 6,000 mg) of vitamin C per day under normal healthy conditions - that's a huge difference from the RDA suggested amount of 90 mg.
+The great apes fit the bill as they are our closest living relatives according to evolutionary theory.
+The great apes need between 2-6 grams (2,000 – 6,000 mg) of vitamin C per day under normal healthy conditions - that's a huge difference from the RDA suggested amount of 90 mg.

 And what about the vast majority of other animals that are able to manufacture vitamin C in their bodies?
 They simply increase the amount as needed in times of stress, illness, and injury.

 It is very telling that most animals can make up to 10 times their daily amount when their health requires it.